Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Configuration spaces

 Given two disc configurations, indexed by sets $I_1$ and $I_2$, and a choice of $i_1 \in I_1$, one can carry out the following gluing process.
 Take the second configuration, rescale it by $r_{i_1}$, and then insert it into the first configuration centered at $\zeta_{i_1}$, replacing the point originally located there.
 The outcome is a configuration indexed by $I = (I_1 \setminus \{i_1\}) \cup I_2$.
 As the name suggests, gluing with the identity configuration does nothing.

-We will also consider families of disc configurations, parametrized by an auxiliary smooth manifold $P$ (which may have boundary or corners).
+We will also consider families of disc configurations, parametrized by a smooth compact oriented manifold $P$ (which may have boundary or corners).
 Given two families with parameter spaces $P_1$ and $P_2$, gluing produces a family over $P_1 \times P_2$. \end{setup}

 Fix some commutative coefficient ring $R$.
 The algebraic structure we will look at is a graded $R$-module $H^*$ with operations induced by families of configurations.
-More precisely, we require that for any family with closed oriented $P$, there is an associated $R$-multilinear map
+More precisely, we require that for any family with closed $P$, there is an associated $R$-multilinear map

 (The (H) added to the equation numbers helps us record the fact that these structures live on the cohomology level space $H^*$, as opposed to the cochain level operations to be considered later on.)
-The tensor product of graded vector spaces in \eqref{eq:basic-operation} includes the standard Koszul signs.
+The tensor product of graded $R$-modules in \eqref{eq:basic-operation} includes the usual Koszul signs which relate different orderings of the indexing set $I$.
 The disjoint union of two parameter spaces (with the same $I$) should result in the sum of the associated operations.
-If a family bounds another one, its associated operation must be zero.
+If we have a family over a (compact oriented, as always) manifold with boundary, then its restriction to the boundary yields the zero operation.
 The identity configuration should induce the identity map.
 Gluing of families should correspond to composition of operations, with appropriate signs.
 Namely, suppose for simplicity that we have operations $\phi_1$ and $\phi_2$ whose inputs are indexed by $I_1 = \{1,\dots,m_1\}$ and $I_2 = \{1,\dots,m_2\}$, respectively.
-Then, identifying $(I_1 \setminus \{i_1\}) \cup I_2 = \{1,\dots,m\}$ with $m = m_1+m_2-1$, the operattion associated to the glued family is
+Then, identifying $(I_1 \setminus \{i_1\}) \cup I_2 = \{1,\dots,m\}$ with $m = m_1+m_2-1$, the operation associated to the glued family is

 The basic operations obtained from this framework are:

 The geometry underlying \eqref{eq:unit}--\eqref{eq:bracket} is shown in Figure \ref{fig:tqft} (where we always set $I = \{1,\dots,m\}$).
 The most interesting case is that of the bracket, which comes from a family of configurations parametrized by $P = S^1$.
 From the general axioms, it follows that the pair-of-pants product is commutative, associative, and $e$ is its unit; and that the bracket satisfies